zduvall/test-patch-docker/README.md

 Reproduced in multiple browsers and Postman

 I have a 2020 MacBook Pro and noticed this problem before and after upgrading MacOS (timing by chance).
-Also in an effort to address it, I upgraded Docker, Uvicorn and FastAPI.
+Also in an effort to address it, I upgraded Docker, Uvicorn and FastAPI and tried a different python image.
 I don't remember the specific versions I had of Docker Engine and Compose previously, but here's the software I've reproduced this on otherwise:

 | Software       | Versions                                                |
 | -------------- | ------------------------------------------------------- |